-The history pages of this legendary track are crowded with fast cars that outpace everyone, right up until the moment when something goes wrong, and they burst into flames.
+The history pages of this legendary track are crowded with fast cars that outpace everyone until something goes wrong, and they burst into flames.
 Or end their race behind closed garage doors with mechanical failure.

-Since their first win, they have won 12 times, and this has made them the second-most winning team at Le Mans ever.
+Since their first win, they have won 12 times, making them the second-most-winning team at Le Mans.

 But what does Audi's motorsport history have to do with growth strategy, KPIs and processes?

 If you are not into motorsport, bear with me.
 I will get to the point.

 Processes and KPIs prepare your growth strategy for lasting success

 What Audi's Le Means history teaches us is that you can focus on making as much money as quickly as possible.